Table of Contents

 Return to Industry, Pharmaceutical, Medicine, Medication

-Snippet from Wikipedia: Pharmaceutical industry
+- Snippet from Wikipedia: Pharmaceutical industry

-Pharmaceutical companies may deal in generic drugs, branded drugs, or both, within different contexts.
+Pharmaceutical companies may deal in generic drugs, branded drugs, or both, in different contexts.
 Generic materials are without the involvement of intellectual property, whereas branded materials are protected by chemical patents.
-The industry's various subdivisions include distinct areas, such as manufacturing biologics or total synthesis.
+The industry's various subdivisions include distinct areas, such as manufacturing biologics and total synthesis.
 The industry is subject to a variety of laws and regulations that govern the patenting, efficacy testing, safety evaluation, and marketing of these drugs.
 The global pharmaceutical market produced treatments worth a total of $1,228.45 billion in 2020.
 The sector showed a compound annual growth rate (CAGR) of 1.8% in 2021, including the effects of the COVID-19 pandemic.

 In historical terms, the pharmaceutical industry, as an intellectual concept, arose in the middle to late 1800s in nation-states with developed economies such as Germany, Switzerland, and the United States.
 Some businesses engaging in synthetic organic chemistry, such as several firms generating dyestuffs derived from coal tar on a large scale, were seeking out new applications for their artificial materials in terms of human health.
 This trend of increased capital investment occurred in tandem with the scholarly study of pathology as a field advancing significantly, and a variety of businesses set up cooperative relationships with academic laboratories evaluating human injury and disease.
 Examples of industrial companies with a pharmaceutical focus that have endured to this day after such distant beginnings include Bayer (based out of Germany) and Pfizer (based out of the U.S.).